 Seriously, are you getting hungry yet?

 Their pancakes can be served as a full order (6) or a short stack of (3).
-We wanted to split the pancakes and omelette together so we decided to go with their full order.
-For a single person I recommend getting a short stack of 3 unless you have a big appetite.
+We wanted to split the pancakes and omelet together so we decided to go with their full order.
+For a single person, I recommend getting a short stack of 3 unless you have a big appetite.